Sophie Klußmann – Bio (en)

 With a voice that is warm, wide-ranging and dark-hued, and commanding a repertoire that extends from the baroque to the present day, German-born soprano Sophie Klussmann is in demand as a concert singer, as a recitalist and on the opera stage.

-As a keen interpreter of song and chamber repertoire, in 2017 Sophie Klussmann appears in recitals in Germany and at the Kuhmo Festival in Finland and the Musikus Fest Hong Kong.
+As a keen interpreter of song and chamber repertoire, Sophie Klussmann appears in recitals in Germany, at the Kuhmo Festival in Finland and the Musikus Fest Hong Kong.
 In 2015 her first solo CD, devoted to songs by Karl Weigl, was released on the Capriccio label.
 She also recorded pieces by Händel with the Akademie für alte Musik and Marcus Creed, released on the Harmonia Mundi label.

-She has appeared with the Radio-Sinfonieorchester Berlin, Deutsches Sinfonieorchester Berlin, Konzerthausorchester Berlin, Potsdamer Kammerakademie, SWR Sinfonieorchester, Staatsphilharmonie Rheinland-Pfalz, Düsseldorfer Symphoniker, Budapest Festival Orchestra and, in music by Ligeti and Stockhausen, with the Cologne-based Ensemble Musikfabrik.
-Her career has taken her to venues such as the Philharmonie and Konzerthaus in Berlin, Musikverein in Vienna, Théâtre du Châtelet in Paris, Tonhalle in Zurich, Muziekgebouw in Amsterdam, Liszt Academy and Palace of Arts in Budapest, New York City Center, Power Center for the Performing Arts in Ann Arbor, Teatro del Bicentenario in León, Mexico, and the Concert Hall of the National Grand Theatre Beijing.
+She has appeared with the Radio-Sinfonieorchester Berlin, Deutsches Sinfonieorchester Berlin, Konzerthausorchester Berlin, Potsdamer Kammerakademie, SWR Sinfonieorchester, Staatsphilharmonie Nürnberg, Staatsphilharmonie Rheinland-Pfalz, Düsseldorfer Symphoniker, Budapest Festival Orchestra and, in music by Ligeti and Stockhausen, with the Cologne-based Ensemble Musikfabrik.
+Her career has taken her to venues such as the Philharmonie and Konzerthaus in Berlin, Musikverein in Vienna, Théâtre du Châtelet in Paris, Tonhalle in Zurich, Muziekgebouw in Amsterdam, Liszt Academy and Palace of Arts in Budapest, New York City Center, Power Center for the Performing Arts in Ann Arbor, Teatro del Bicentenario in León, Mexico, and the Concert Hall of the National Grand Theatre Beijing and HongKong Concert Hall.